How to create an innovation culture

 It’s in the autonomy to set (and achieve) one’s objectives that innovation routinely happens.

-To help employees set their objectives, leaders are expected to clarify the overarching goals of the organization.
-Whether it's reducing costs for an existing product to coordinating the launch of a new service, each employee should know how their efforts contribute to achieving the goal.
+Leaders are expected to clarify the organization's overarching goals to help employees set their objectives.
+Whether reducing costs for an existing product or coordinating the launch of a new service, each employee should know how their efforts contribute to achieving the goal.

 Reward failure and success

-Spend enough time in any innovative organization and one thing is certain: not every idea is a winner.
-But a culture of innovation acknowledges inherent value in every failure.
+If you spend enough time in any innovative organization, one thing is certain: not every idea is a winner.
+But a culture of innovation acknowledges the inherent value in every failure.

 If you want your team to embrace the innovation culture mindset, demonstrate the importance of every contribution being made to the group effort, even if things don’t work out as planned.
 A culture of innovation is a system created to support the company’s goals along with its people.